Understanding colorectal cancer

 - How often will I need to be screened?

-Southwest Medical offers two screening options: Colonoscopy and FIT testing.
+Southwest Medical offers three screening options: Colonoscopy, Cologuard, and FIT testing.

 - Can remove polyps to prevent cancer.

-- Can find cancer earlier, when it’s easier to treat and cure.
+- Most effective at finding cancer earlier, when it’s easier to treat and cure.

 - If the exam is normal and your cancer risk is average, you only need one every 10 years.